balladeer/effective-enigma/burrow/content/03_twist.md

 "Let's get out of here," I said.
 "There's a button on the side of my board, near the back.
 Can you feel it?"

-Rustles in the dark.
+The rustling of clothing.
 A soft red glow flicked on, enough for silhouettes, but no more.
 The Ágdá-shape shifted onto the now-hovering board.

 The vent gave out a loud groan.